sabinpark/ECE382_Lab4/README.md

 ##### Fine Movement

 Fine movement was not as intuitive as the other functionalities.
 After discussing the different approaches to achieve fine movement, I decided that the best method would be to use some sort of modulus algorithms.
-However, I wanted
+However, I did not want to spend more time than I needed (just for 5 extra points), so I just focused on the fine movement in the horizontal direction.

+This was really easy.
+In the assembly file, under *drawBlock*, the column address was rotated left three times, essentially multiplying the original R13 value by 8.
+Instead of multiplying by 8, I only multiplied R13 by 2.
+After adjusting the right-side boundaries of the LCD, I had the ball move much smoother horizontally.
+Instead of having each movement take 8 pixels, the movments were made 2 pixels at a time.
+The visual effect was much more pleasing instead of the blocky movements before adding the fine movement functionality.

 ## Debugging
 #### Required Functionality